grondilu/protobuf-raku/README.md

 I approach this differently than for any other protobuf library I know of.
 Namely, I don't generate code.
-Perhaps I will once the rakuast branch of raku will be mature, but in the meantime, I just generate a Hash storing a the structures of all definitions in the `.proto` files.
+Perhaps I will once the rakuast branch of raku is mature, but in the meantime, I just generate a Hash storing a the structures of all definitions in the `.proto` files.
 I then use the `FALLBACK` mechanism to process encoding or decoding requests.